MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 Below is a basic outline of an NLP task:

 - Preparing the text data for analysis.
-- Creating word dictionaries of words and frequencies.
+- Creating dictionaries of words and frequencies.
 - Feature extraction process.
 - Training a classifier to predict the class of new emails.